Jack Tuijp: Groningen

-Tuijp left Volendam before their return to the Eerste Divisie, and signed a five-year contract with Eredivisie club Groningen in the summer of 2004, who paid approximately €800,000 euros for him.
+Tuijp left Volendam before their return to the Eerste Divisie, and signed a five-year contract with Eredivisie club Groningen in the summer of 2004, who paid approximately €800,000 for him.
 In his first season, however, he mainly had to make do with appearances as a substitute and out of the eleven games he played, he only started once.
 He returned to Volendam on a loan the following season.
 There, Tuijp came to play more and with the club he finished in third place behind title winners Excelsior and vice-champion VVV-Venlo that season.
 Tuijp and Volendam were unable to promote through the play-offs.
 In March 2006, towards the end of the season, Groningen released the news that Tuijp and teammate Kiran Bechan were allowed to look for a new club because there was no prospect of playing time in Groningen.

 Groningen then decided to send Tuijp on loan again.
 Despite interest from Veendam and Dordrecht, he decided to stay in Volendam.
 He made 30 appearances that season, scoring ten goals.